Netcracker/KubeMarine/documentation/Installation.md

    /etc/kubernetes/cloud-config
    ```

-   It is recommended to use Kubemarine functionality of plugins or thirdparties for automatic uploading.
+   It is recommended to use KubeMarine functionality of plugins or thirdparties for automatic uploading.
 For example, it is possible to upload the cloud config on all nodes using thirdparties before starting the cluster installation:

    ```yaml
    services: